LF3551/yandex-serverless-aiogram-bot/README.md

 ## Steps

-1. First create a bot with telegram "[BotFather](http://t.me/BotFather)" and copy token to your notes
+1. First create a bot with telegram "[BotFather](http://t.me/BotFather)" and copy `TOKEN` to your notes

 2. Go to [Yandex Cloud Console](https://console.cloud.yandex.ru/)